girishagoggireddi1/girishagoggireddi1.github.io/advanced-dashboard.md

 # Advanced Business Analytics Dashboard

-This interactive dashboard mimics a Power BI experience: filter by segment and month, and see all charts update instantly.
-Explore revenue, profit, churn, and top customers with rich visuals and interactivity—all in your browser!
+This interactive dashboard combines Power BI-style visuals with SQL querying.
+Write a SQL query on the sample business data below—KPIs and charts will update based on your query!

 ---